 Missed Advance Tax Payment?
 How to Avoid Interest Under Sections 234B & 234C

-The penalties under Sections 234B and 234C can add up quickly, especially when multiple installments are missed or not paid in full.
-Understanding how these penalties work and how to avoid them is crucial for maintaining compliance with tax laws and minimizing unnecessary costs.
+The interest under Sections 234B and 234C can add up quickly, especially when multiple installments are missed or not paid in full.
+Understanding how these interest work and how to avoid them is crucial for maintaining compliance with tax laws and minimizing unnecessary costs.

 Table of Contents